Skip to main content

 These can affect growth or pubertal development and have significant effects on a child’s physical and emotional wellbeing.
 The conditions he manages include normal variations in growth and puberty; over or under activity of the pituitary, thyroid and adrenal glands; endocrine-related obesity and more complex disorders of sex development.

-As a paediatric endocrinologist he links closely with other tertiary specialists, including surgeons, gynaecologists, geneticists and adult endocrinologists, to provide coordinated and comprehensive care.
+As a Paediatric Endocrinologist, he links closely with other tertiary specialists, including surgeons, gynaecologists, geneticists and adult endocrinologists, to provide co-ordinated and comprehensive care.

 He has worked in the field of Paediatrics since 1998 and Paediatrics Endocrinology since 2004.
 He obtained his BSc in Medical Science at St. Andrew’s University in Scotland with a distinction in Pathology, and subsequently went on to complete his medical degree at the University of Manchester with a distinction in Paediatrics.